-Buying one of the best printers isn't as easy as it should be: you can't just turn up at your favourite store and buy the first model that meets you budget, because there are so many other factors to consider.
+Buying one of the best printers in 2022 isn't as easy as it should be: you can't just turn up at your favourite store and buy the first model that meets you budget, because there are so many other factors to consider.

 In this best printers guide we'll get you asking the right questions.
 How are you going to your printer, and how often?
 What are you printing?
 What features do you need and how fast do you need your printouts?